DARPA-ASKEM/knowledge-middleware/reporting/README.md

 be sure to shut down the services by running `docker compose down` to conserve your resources.

 ## Adding Scenarios
 In the `scenarios` directory, you'll find two example scenarios: `12 Month Eval Scenario 3` and `SIDARTHE`.
 To add a new scenario, start by creating a directory with the name of your scenario.
 Within this directory, include a file named description.txt containing a detailed scenario description.
 Additionally, each scenario must have at least one of the following assets: a `paper.pdf`, the code (which can be specified by providing as specified below), and/or a `dataset.csv`.
 You can use the existing scenarios as examples while following these guidelines to prepare your new scenario for inclusion in the system.
+You can add a `domain.txt` file which would contain a string for the name of the domain; currently one of `[epi, climate]`.

 #### Code
 There are a few ways to add code to a scenario: